mad-maths/mad-maths.github.io/_posts/2024-06-11-hamming_code.md

 1. Lecture notes on Coding and Cryptography, by T.W.
 Korner.
 2. The holder of copyright for the image is unknown, but it was taken from [here](https://archon.library.illinois.edu/archives/index.php?p=digitallibrary/digitalcontent&id=11804)

-And [click here](https://docs.google.com/forms/d/e/1FAIpQLSeTZiwy-FhSm6Jk_lOAh74DxcmLywZS7RfJDOryZvTaj1gYbA/viewform?usp=sf_link) to subscribe to this blog.
+And you can [click here](https://docs.google.com/forms/d/e/1FAIpQLSeTZiwy-FhSm6Jk_lOAh74DxcmLywZS7RfJDOryZvTaj1gYbA/viewform?usp=sf_link) to subscribe to this blog.